MckinstryJ/Tello/README.md

 ## Phase 2 (Learning)
 - Learn best path to static objects / areas (via DQL)
 - Await commands to perform scout duties (check on 'object' or scout the living room)
+- Learn specific object and be able to find / follow the specific object

 ## Future Improvements
 - Improve battery life
-- Improve SDK to allow for advanced flight maneuvers
+- Improve Tello SDK to allow for advanced flight maneuvers and faster frame capture
 - Improve hardware for faster speeds / larger flight range / etc